 As a community health volunteer, my current projects focus mostly on maternal and child nutritional needs, but I also work with counterparts on family planning, vaccinations, prenatal consultations, youth development, and student empowerment.

 My main project currently is co-presenting on nutrition with a health worker counterpart in nearby communities.
-We have presentations on nutritional needs of mothers, importance of exclusive breastfeeding, proper complimentary feeding for children 6-24 months, and nutritional needs during and after illness.
+We have presentations on nutritional needs of mothers, the importance of exclusive breastfeeding, proper complementary feeding for children 6-24 months, and nutritional needs during and after an illness.